guanquann/Stocksera/README.md

 You can view the application in 127.0.0.1:8000 and you are ready to explore!

 ### Future improvements:
-- [x] Show hedge funds (Citadel, Melvin Capital etc) major holdings
-- [x] Show T-35 date in FTD data
-- [x] Sort hedge funds holdings
-- [x] Add 30 days graph for trending reddit tickers
-- [x] Show ranking of tickers in reddit and compare it with its price
-- [x] Improve speed of website (although I feel that the major issue lies with pythonanywhere-the website I'm hosting instead, since it runs smoothly locally)
-    - Solved by caching tickers' information when market is closed and caching financial data
-- [x] Add trending symbols on r/cryptocurrency
 - [ ] Income Statement and Cash Flow for Financial data
 - [ ] Show theta, delta, gamma in Options data
 - [ ] Show performance of Reddit ETF vs SPY